-In Bénin, the involvement of OMCT and its local partner Enfants Solidaires d’Afrique et du Monde (ESAM) led to the entry into force of a new Children’s Code enshrining international standards, including on torture.
+In Benin, the involvement of the OMCT and its local partner Enfants Solidaires d’Afrique et du Monde (ESAM) led to the entry into force of a new Children’s Code enshrining international standards, including on torture.

 Another notable success took place in the Philippines, with the closure of the Navotas detention centre for children in January, following sustained joint advocacy from the OMCT and its local partner the Children’s Legal Rights and Development Centre (CLRDC).

-And in Uruguay, a judge indicted 26 prison guards of the Criminal Liability System for Teenagers (SIRPA) on charges of torture.
-The indictment followed a high-level OMCT mission to the country that raised the issues of abuses and impunity in juvenile detention.
+In Uruguay, a judge indicted 26 prison guards of the Criminal Liability System for Teenagers (SIRPA) on charges of torture.
+The indictment followed a high-level OMCT mission to the country that raised the issues of abuse and impunity in juvenile detention.